ltrgoddard/thesis/temp.markdown

-final issue in Spring 1964 was a long one; yet as a result of Prynne’s decision to include work by both Olson and Dorn in the issue, and his frequent correspondence with both, a detailed record of the period is available.[^227] Prynne’s opening letters to the older poets, sent in November 1961, are both written on stationery stamped with a *Prospect* emblem and both focus primarily on soliciting work for publication.
+final issue in Spring 1964 was a long one; yet as a result of Prynne’s decision to include work by both Olson and Dorn in the issue, and his frequent correspondence with both, a detailed record of the period is available.[^226] Prynne’s opening letters to the older poets, sent in November 1961, are both written on stationery stamped with a *Prospect* emblem and both focus primarily on soliciting work for publication.
-Writing to Olson, Prynne seems optimistic about the potential for the magazine to introduce new energy from North America to an apparently moribund English poetic scene: ‘though the nature of this place makes it necessary to pretend that PROSPECT is respectable & harmless, I hope to print some genuine kinetics now and then, if not more often.’[^228] He follows this with further details about his hopes for Issue 6, complaining that ‘\[y\]ou can have no idea how hostile the parochial mediocrity of an English university can be’ and revealing an intention to exclude prose contributions from the issue in order to give ‘the wiseacres’—presumably a reference to reactionary dons of the sort whose disquisitions might be found in the pages of *The Cambridge Review*—‘no foothold in prose theory.’[^229] In a short letter to Dorn the same month, Prynne reiterates this plan, requesting ‘two or three shortish pieces, or one long piece’ of poetry, though he is more cautious about *Prospect*’s potential to influence the local intellectual environment:
+Writing to Olson, Prynne seems optimistic about the potential for the magazine to introduce new energy from North America to an apparently moribund English poetic scene: ‘though the nature of this place makes it necessary to pretend that PROSPECT is respectable & harmless, I hope to print some genuine kinetics now and then, if not more often.’[^227] He follows this with further details about his hopes for Issue 6, complaining that ‘\[y\]ou can have no idea how hostile the parochial mediocrity of an English university can be’ and revealing an intention to exclude prose contributions from the issue in order to give ‘the wiseacres’—presumably a reference to reactionary dons of the sort whose disquisitions might be found in the pages of *The Cambridge Review*—‘no foothold in prose theory.’[^228] In a short letter to Dorn the same month, Prynne reiterates this plan, requesting ‘two or three shortish pieces, or one long piece’ of poetry, though he is more cautious about *Prospect*’s potential to influence the local intellectual environment:
-’No intention to make clamorous presentation of outrageous new American things \[…\].
-I daren’t, here in the middle of the most god-awful blasé city full of half-baked sophisticates, simply itching to patronise what they don’t understand.’[^230] Instead, he presents a deliberately gradualist approach: ‘I care enough to keep our fragile magazine in print & circulation, to establish some kind of firm ground out from which we can then perhaps venture somewhat further.
-If I had cash & a private list like ORIGIN, then everything would be very different.’[^231]
+‘No intention to make clamorous presentation of outrageous new American things \[…\].
+I daren’t, here in the middle of the most god-awful blasé city full of half-baked sophisticates, simply itching to patronise what they don’t understand.’[^229] Instead, he presents a deliberately gradualist approach: ‘I care enough to keep our fragile magazine in print & circulation, to establish some kind of firm ground out from which we can then perhaps venture somewhat further.
+If I had cash & a private list like ORIGIN, then everything would be very different.’[^230]

 The reference to Cid Corman’s long-running magazine *Origin* (1951–84) reveals much about Prynne’s hopes for Issue 6 of *Prospect* and beyond.
-Prynne had been in correspondence with Corman from June 1961 at the latest, while working as the Frank Knox Memorial Fellow at Harvard University, though the informal tone of his first letter suggests earlier contact.[^232] Having taken over *Prospect*, he wrote to Corman almost immediately, requesting work from ‘people you can’t print in ORIGIN but would like to see started in England’, asking Corman to put in good words for him with Olson, Dorn and Louis Zukofsky, and asking
+Prynne had been in correspondence with Corman from June 1961 at the latest, while working as the Frank Knox Memorial Fellow at Harvard University, though the informal tone of his first letter suggests earlier contact.[^231] Having taken over *Prospect*, he wrote to Corman almost immediately, requesting work from ‘people you can’t print in ORIGIN but would like to see started in England’, asking Corman to put in good words for him with Olson, Dorn and Louis Zukofsky, and asking